SubleXBle/Fail2Ban-Report/README.md

 - Compatible with hardened environments (strict HTTP headers, no external assets)
 - **Installer script** included for quick setup
 - Easily extensible by its modular by design
+- **Logging of Block and Unblock Actions** by setting LOGGING=true in firewall-update.sh

 ---